jarcode-foss/Consoles/README.md

 # Consoles
-A replacement map API and plugin for craftbukkit &amp; spigot servers
+A replacement map API and plugin for craftbukkit &amp; spigot servers. *Requires Java 8!*

-Just porting this over from a private repository - so this won't compile yet, but all the code is done & working.

-The API is meant to do this following:
+The API is meant to does the following:

-- Serve as a replacement for maps in the minecraft server
+- Serves as a replacement for maps in the minecraft server
-- Provide a fast interface for painting to 'canvases' (that are actually a grid of maps)
+- Provides a fast interface for painting to 'canvases' (that are actually a grid of maps)
-- Provide a workaround for this issue: https://bugs.mojang.com/browse/MC-46345
+- Provides a workaround for this issue: https://bugs.mojang.com/browse/MC-46345
-- Provide pixel-accurate interaction events with the map canvas and its components
+- Provides pixel-accurate interaction events with the map canvas and its components
-- Provide different map data for each player (per-player rendering)
+- Provides different map data for each player (per-player rendering)
-- Provide hooks for overriding commandblock functionality to link up to console components
+- Provides hooks for overriding commandblock functionality to link up to console components

 Behind the scenes, this API: